Quantile agent utility and implications to randomized social choice: Introduction

-More specifically, the study of axiomatic properties in social choice theory has been traditionally based on how agents compare different outcomes.
-For example, in a classical voting scenario, one would like to aggregate preferences over alternatives submitted by the voters (or agents) into a single winning alternative.
+More specifically, consider a classical voting scenario, in which one would like to aggregate preferences over alternatives submitted by the voters (or agents) into a single winning alternative.
 An agent's preference (usually, a strict ranking) over the alternatives determines how the agent evaluates different deterministic outcomes that may be returned by a voting rule and compares them to each other.
-Similarly, in a two-sided matching instance, we are given two disjoint sets of agents (e.g., men and women in a stable marriage instance), with each agent having a preference on the agents of the other side.
-Important properties like stability of matchings are defined using the agents' preferences.

-The relatively recent trend of randomized social choice aims to study the role of randomization in the procedures above.
-How do agents evaluate the outcome of randomized voting rules, random assignments in one-sided matching instances, or fractional two-sided matchings?
-For example, in the voting scenario mentione above, a randomized voting rule takes as input a profile of agent preferences and returns a random alternative according to a probability distribution.
-In other words, a randomized voting rule takes as input a profile of agent preferences (rankings over the alternatives) and returns a {\em lottery} over the alternatives.
+But how do agents evaluate the outcome of randomized social choice procedures such as randomized voting rules?
+A randomized voting rule takes as input a profile of agent preferences (rankings over the alternatives) and returns a random alternative according to a probability distribution or, in other words, a {\em lottery} over the alternatives.

-The important question now is: how can an agent decide which among two lotteries is better using her preference ranking of the alternatives?
-The answer is not trivial anymore.
+The important question now is: how can an agent decide which among two lotteries is better using her preference ranking over the alternatives?
+The answer is no longer trivial.
 For example, how can an agent with preference $a\succ b \succ c$ over three alternatives $a$, $b$, and $c$ compare the lottery that returns equiprobably the three alternatives with the lottery that returns alternative $b$ with probability $1$?
 There have been several answers in the literature.
-One approach is to assume that the agent has a valuation function that assigns a cardinal utility for each alternative that respect the preference relation of the agent for the alternatives.
-In our example, the utility for alternative $a$ has to be higher than that for alternative $b$, which is turn has to be higher than that for alternative $c$.
+One approach is to assume that the agent has a valuation function that assigns a cardinal utility for each alternative that respects the preference relation of the agent for the alternatives.
+In our example, the utility for alternative $a$ has to be higher than that for alternative $b$, which in turn has to be higher than that for alternative $c$.
 The two lotteries can now be compared according to the expected utility of the agent for the alternative they return.
 This approach requires the existence of underlying cardinal utilities, which the agents should be able to compute; this is not always realistic.